 Course Name: A.P.
 Government & Politics and A.P.
 Comparative Government & Politics

 Course Number: 41219

-Grade Level: 11 th or 12 th
+Grade Level: 11th or 12th

 Course Length: Two semesters

-Course Credit: 1.0

-Prerequisites: Departmental Recommendation

 [This class fulfills the American Government graduation requirement.]

 A.P.
 Government & Politics and A.P.
 Comparative Government & Politics combines A.P.
 Government & Politics and A.P.
 Comparative Government & Politics, both of which are considered by the College Board to be semester-long courses.
 The first semester focuses on United States government and the themes of constitutionalism, liberty and order, participation in a representative democracy, policymaking, and methods of political analysis.
 Students will study 5 units: (1) foundations of American democracy, (2) interactions among branches of government, (3) civil rights and liberties, (4) American political ideologies and beliefs, (5) political participation.
 The second semester focuses on important themes and concepts in Comparative Government & Politics.
 Specific case studies include Mexico, the United Kingdom, Russia, China, Iran, and Nigeria.
 Cross-country comparisons will be made throughout the course.
 Key concepts from the comparative government countries will be integrated into the first semester, and the study of American government will be integrated into second semester.
-This Course has two (2) A.P.
-Exams - The estimated cost for each A.P.
+The estimated cost for the A.P.
 Exam is \$98 - this price is determined by College Board and is subject to change.

-Course Name: Mock Tria
+Course Name: Mock Trial

 Course Number: 40015

-Grade Level: 10 th 11 th o
+Grade Level: 10th 11th or 12th

-Course Length: One seme
+Course Length: One semester

-Course Credit: 0.5

-Prerequisites: None

-Offered: Fall 2023